This post contains affiliate links. Thanks for your support!

 - Schedule uninterrupted blocks of time– Having the time for discovery isn’t just about having the time.
 It’s about having large amounts of uninterrupted time.
 If kids are running from event to event, practice to practice, lesson to lesson, when they do have down time, they will not want to invest time in pursuit of learning.

 - Use activities to explore– With our kids, we’ve looked at what they want to repeat vs what they could let go when a session completes.
+As our kids grow, we drop away extraneous activities and focus on those they enjoy the most and show the most talent for.

 - Choose how you will invest your finances in a talent– We choose wisely and at various times what we will pay to outsource for our kids.
 We save the big investment for the lessons which will have the biggest impact.